 When the ratio of or is not exceeding 2, we can use arithmetic average with small range difference of about 4% compared to logarithmic average.
 Note should be taken that arithmetic average is always yielding bigger result than logarithmic average.
 Arithmetic average for the area can be equated as follows:

-Conduction in Serial Arrangement
+Conduction Calculation in Serial Arrangement

-Applying assumption that the heat transferred through each layer is the same:
+We may apply assumption that the heat transferred through each layer is the same:

 We can get a final equation which represents second method stated above, as follows: